What is the SAPVIA PV GreenCard Programme

 How to get a PV GreenCard

-First of all, it is not the installer who gets the GreenCard, but the installation.
+First of all, it is not the installer who gets the PV GreenCard, but the installation.
 The installer can get the qualification to issue a PV GreenCard.
-For that, he / she has to participate in an Assessment to prove his / her installation skills and to become an officially certified PV GreenCard installer.
+For that, the installer has to participate in an Assessment to prove their installation skills to become a SAPVIA-assessed PV GreenCard installer.
 Once that happens, the installer can start issuing PV GreenCards.
 Read more details in our FAQs below or on the PV GreenCard website.

 SuperSolarSchool training for PV GreenCard